 The importance of medical records to improve public health

 Research is important to the NHS and benefits us all, whether we are fit and healthy or suffering from an illness or condition.
 Research helps us to understand the cause of disease, prevent us from becoming ill, develop safe treatments and improve the health care we receive.

 Whenever you visit your doctor or use an NHS service, your electronic health record is updated.
 This record contains important information about your health and wellbeing and describes the care that you have received, which is vital for medical research.

-For more than 25 years, hundreds of GP practices across the UK have contributed information in patient records to the CPRD to support medical research to improve patient and public health including:
+For 30 years, GP practices across the UK have contributed information in patient records to CPRD to support medical research to improve patient and public health including: